 Lake Boon Association (LBA) – Incorporated in 1921 as the Lake Boon Improvement Association, Inc., it is currently known as The Lake Boon Association.
 Although its name has changed throughout the years, its Charter has always been to foster, maintain and improve the quality of the environmental and recreational aspects of Lake Boon.

 Mission Statement – It is the mission of the Lake Boon Association and the Lake Boon Commission to preserve, protect and enhance the environmental, aesthetic, recreational and economic value of Lake Boon, and to strive for a sensible balance between recreational activities and healthy wildlife habitats through in-lake and watershed management.

 Membership in the Association may be any persons who are permanent or summer residents or owners of property around Lake Boon or any other interested parties.
-Officers are elected at an annual meeting held in the Fall.
+Officers are elected at an annual meeting held in the Spring.
 Directors are appointed annually by the President.

 Activities – Although originally founded to emphasize recreational activities, its emphasis has been modified to include the environment.
 Toward that end, there have been fund raising, recreational and educational activities.
 Fund raising and recreational activities to date have included: walkathons, raffles, dances, boat parades, water carnivals, music boat/lighting of the Lake and flea markets.
 The educational activities have been directed toward understanding the nature of some of the problems and defining actions individual Lake residents can take to minimize deterioration of Lake quality.

 In order to support and have a say in these activities, you are urged to join the LBA.